In the footsteps of Alexander

 The year is 2023 AD.
 Central Asia is entirely occupied by Muslims.
 Well, not entirely... one small village of indomitable Pagans still holds out against the invaders...

-But unlike the inspiration of the introduction, these are not Germanic tribes - these ironically the last remainders of Greco(-Roman) culture to survive: The Kalash people.
+But unlike the inspiration of the introduction, these are not Germanic tribes - these ironically are the last remainders of Greco(-Roman) culture to survive in the region: The Kalash people.

 Pakistani heathen